Dear Members,

 An Implementation Cell is functional in all Units/Offices of the Company to oversee the

-implementation of Presidential Directives on Reservation Policy for SCs / STs.
-Liasion
+implementation of Presidential Directives on Reservation Policy for SCs/STs.
+Liaison

-Officer has been appointed in each Unit / Office and Chief Liasion Officer at CO, NOIDA to
+Officer has been appointed in each Unit /Office and Chief Liaison Officer at CO, NOIDA to

 ensure due compliance of orders and instructions pertaining to reservation for SCs and STs